 - Ohio Elementary Principals Report on the State of Social Studies Since High-Stakes Test Elimination, American Educational Research Association (AERA) Annual Conference Annual Meeting.
 San Francisco, CA, April 2013.

 - Augustine, T. (2014).
 Cosmopolitanism.
 In S. Thompson (Ed.).
 The Encyclopedia of Diversity and Social Justice.
-Rowman & Littelfield.
+Rowman and Littelfield.

 Electronic Course Publications

 - Augustine, T. (2015).
 Middle Childhood Social Studies Methods.
 Apple, iTunes U.

 - Lukacs, K., Augustine, T. (2015).
 Working with Students Living in Poverty.
 Apple, iTunesU.